irusha/cs50fp/readme.md

 * q - Search query should be given to this parameter
 * filter - The labels that is needed to filter the search results must be given to this parameter

+The search results are paginated.
+Therefore, the following parameters will enable the user to go through different pages.
+* max - Maximum number of items per page
+* page - number of the current page

 > This module is not usable standalone and one or both of the above parameters must be used

 ## Recommendations